 Spoon 1/4 to 1/2 teaspoon jam onto the center of each cookie.

 Rotate each square of dough so it is a diamond shape; fold 2 opposite corners together, meeting in the middle, slightly overlapping the edges.
+Press the corners together firmly with one finger on top and one beneath so they adhere.
+If necessary, dab the dough with a little water to get the corners to stick.
 Bake for 12 to 15 minutes.

 Remove the pan to wire racks to cool.
 Lightly sift confectioners' sugar over the cooled cookies.

 - Do not skip refrigerating the dough; if the dough is warm, it will stick to the surface while rolling and won't hold its shape in the oven.

 - To prevent the cookies from opening up while they bake, you can pinch the corners together and fold over the pointed edge, adhering it to the cookie.
 It may not look as pretty but will be better looking than if the cookie unfolds in the oven.

 - If using a round cookie cutter, simply spoon the jam onto the center of the cookie and spread out a little, leaving a border of the cookie exposed.

 Keep cookies in an airtight container at room temperature for up to 1 week.